zulip/zulip-mobile/docs/howto/windows.md

     `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`

 2. Install [Chocolatey][chocolatey].
-After installing Chocolatey, use it to install the JAVA SE Development Kit with
+After installing Chocolatey, use it to install the JAVA SE Development Kit with, at a Windows command prompt:

    `choco install -y jdk8`